 How often should you update?

 You must review your T&Cs periodically, especially when your business starts to grow and evolve.
 Your terms should also reflect any changes to your operations or product offerings.
-However, if your business is quite static, a review every few years will probably suffice.
+However, if your business is relatively static, a review every few years will probably suffice.

 Kerry Gibbs is a legal expert at BEB Contract and Legal Services, providing small to medium-sized businesses with legal and contractual support.
 BEB handles various legal contracts and agreements, including terms and conditions, service agreements, retainers, shareholder agreements, service-level agreements, and many more.
 The company also specializes in writing terms and conditions in plain English to help your business grow.